Detection and Tracking of Multiple Mice Using Part Proposal Networks: Conclusion

-\begin{IEEEbiographynophoto}{Zheheng Jiang} is currently pursuing the Ph.D. degree with the Department of Informatics, University of Leicester, Leicester, U.K. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Zhihua Liu} is currently a researcher at Biomedical Image Processing Lab (BIPL) and pursuing his M.Phil.
-Degree with Department of Informatics, University of Leicester, UK. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Long Chen} is currently pursuing the PhD degree with the Department of Informatics, University of Leicester, U.K. His research interests are in the areas of Computer Vision and Machine Learning. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Lei Tong} is currently pursuing the Master of Philosophy degree within the Department of Informatics, University of Leicester, Leicester, United Kingdom. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Xiangrong Zhang} is currently a Professor with the Key Laboratory of Intelligent Perception and Image Understanding of Ministry of Education, School of Electronic Engineering, Xidian University. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Xiangyuan Lan} is currently a Research Assistant Professor with Hong Kong Baptist University.
-His current research interests include intelligent video surveillance and biometric security. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Danny Crookes (SM'12)} is currently involved in projects in medical imaging for cancer diagnosis, Speech separation and enhancement, and Capital Markets software using graphics processing units (GPUs). \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Ming-Hsuan Yang} is a professor in electrical engineering and computer science with the University of California, Merced.
-He served as an associate editor of the \textit{IEEE Transactions on Pattern Analysis and Machine Intelligence} from 2007 to 2011, and is an associate editor of the \textit{International Journal of Computer Vision}, \textit{Image and Vision Computing} and the \textit{Journal of Artificial Intelligence Research}. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Huiyu Zhou} currently is a Reader at Department of Informatics, University of Leicester, United Kingdom.
-His research work has been or is being supported by UK EPSRC, MRC, EU, Royal Society, Leverhulme Trust, Puffin Trust, Invest NI and industry. \end{IEEEbiographynophoto}
+His current research interests include machine learning for vision, object detection and recognition, video analysis and event recognition. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Zhihua Liu} is currently pursuing the Ph.D. degree with the School of Informatics, University of Leicester, Leicester, U.K. His research interests include machine learning, deep learning and computer vision. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Long Chen} is currently pursuing the PhD degree with the School of Informatics, University of Leicester, U.K. His research interests are in the areas of Computer Vision and Machine Learning. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Lei Tong} is currently pursuing the Ph.D. degree with the School of Informatics, University of Leicester, Leicester, U.K. His research interests include computer vision, social network analysis and data mining. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Xiangrong Zhang} received the B.S. and M.S. degrees from the School of Computer Science, Xidian University, Xi’an, China, in 1999 and 2003, respectively, and the Ph.D. degree from the School of Electronic Engineering, Xidian University, in 2006.
+Currently, she is a professor in the Key Laboratory of Intelligent Perception and Image Understanding of the Ministry of Education, Xidian University, China.
+She has been a visiting scientist in Computer Science and Artificial Intelligence Laboratory, MIT between Jan.
+2015 and March 2016.
+Her research interests include pattern recognition, machine learning, and remote sensing image analysis and understanding. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Xiangyuan Lan} received the B.Eng. degree in computer science and technology from the South China University of Technology, China, in 2012, and the Ph.D. degree from the Department of Computer Science, Hong Kong Baptist University, Hong Kong, in 2016.
+He was a Visiting Scholar with the Center for Automation Research, UMIACS, University of Maryland at College Park, from January 2015 to July 2015.
+His current research interests include intelligent video surveillance, biometric security, and health informatics.
+He is currently an Associate Editor of Signal, Image and Video Processing (Springer). \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Danny Crookes (SM'12)} received the B.Sc. and Ph.D. degrees from Queen’s University Belfast, Belfast, U.K., in 1997 and 1980, respectively.
+He is currently involved in projects in medical imaging for cancer diagnosis, Speech separation and enhancement, and Capital Markets software using graphics processing units (GPUs).
+He was an appointed Professor of Computer Engineeringwith Queen’s University Belfast, in 1993, and was the Head of Computer Science from 1993–2002.
+His research interests include the use of acceleration technologies (including FPGAs and GPUs) for high performance image, video, and speech processing.
+He has published some 230 scientific papers in journals and international conferences. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Ming-Hsuan Yang} is a Professor of Electrical Engineering and Computer Science with the University of California at Merced and an Adjunct Professor at Yonsei University.
+He served as an Associate Editor of the IEEE Transactions on Pattern Analysis and Machine Intelligence from 2007 to 2011, and is an Associate Editor of the International Journal of Computer Vision, Image and Vision Computing, and Journal of Artificial Intelligence Research.
+He received the NSF CAREER Award in 2012, the Senate Award for Distinguished Early Career Research at UC Merced in 2011, and the Google Faculty Award in 2009.
+He is a Fellow of the IEEE.